bbense/elixgrep/README.md

 To Do
 =====

-Currently running into file descriptor limits for large code trees.
+Add option for file descriptor limit.
+Currently fixed at 512.